NHOrus/ponydownloader/README.md

 Usage
 -----

-Currently ponydownloader got two main modes of usage: download one or more images by ID and batch download number of images by tag.
+Currently ponydownloader got two main modes of usage: download image(s) by ID and batch download number of images by tag.

 After invocation, ponydownloader would read `config.ini` if it exist or write default one in current working directory.
 Then it would write completed actions in file `event.log` and write image in a directory specified in configuration file.